 There are three potential confounds to interpreting these results as evidence for our framework.
 The first worry is reverse causality.
 Shocks to determinants of identity at the rsdt level other than salience-such as changes to groups status or the economic costs of identifying with a group that we explore later-may lead to identity changes which both change taboo good consumption and affect conflict incidence.
 We partially deal with this issue in Section 5 by jointly examining the effects of all three forces in our conceptual model.
-Here, although we do not have random shocks to conflict that would explicitly rule out reverse causality in the case of Hindu-Muslim violence, we can dig deeper into the time structure of the conflict effect.
-This provides some reassurance that reverse causation is not generating our findings.
+Here, although we do not have random shocks to conflict that would explicitly rule out reverse causality in the case of Hindu-Muslim violence, we can dig deeper into the time structure of the conflict effect to provide some reassurance.
 The basic idea follows Mitra and Ray (2014)'s point that "Hindu-Muslim riots are primarily an urban phenomenon".
-Thus, for rural households, a conflict recorded in their district is less likely to reflect the culmination of local tensions that have been simmering for some time (where taboo adherence should precede conflict if local tensions raise salience) and more likely to reflect exogenous urban forces (and taboo adherence should follow conflict if nearby urban conflict raises salience).
+Thus, for rural households, a conflict recorded in their district is less likely to reflect the culmination of local tensions that have been simmering for some time (where taboo adherence should precede conflict if local tensions raise salience) and more likely to reflect exogenous urban forces (where taboo adherence should follow conflict if nearby urban conflict raises salience).